-We also find through the total potential drop across the fused silica/electrolyte interface provided by our HD-SHG experiments that the Coulomb-only contribution provided by the widely used Gouy-Chapman or Gouy-Chapman-Stern model vastly underestimates the interfacial electrostatics.
-Indeed, over three quarters of the total potential are due to non-Coulombic contributions, presumably the dipolar, quadrupolar, and higher-order contributions.
-These contributions are not sampled in electrokinetic measurements of ζ or streaming potentials, as was recently shown by Netz and co-workers, and we provide an estimate from our experimental data here for the various pH values investigated.
-Our findings also underscore the importance of properly accounting for the $\chi^{(3)}$ contribution in the analysis of the vibrational lineshapes provided by second-order spectroscopic studies of charged aqueous interfaces.
-To this end, the interfacial potential is needed.
+We found from the total potential drop across the fused silica/electrolyte interface provided by our HD-SHG experiments that the Gouy-Chapman-Stern-only contribution vastly underestimates the interfacial electrostatics.
+Indeed, over half of the total potential at pH 10 and 2 is due to non-GCS contributions, presumably from dipolar, quadrupolar, and higher order contributions from non-solvent species.
+We suggest that these contributions are not sampled in electrokinetic measurements, such as streaming potentials, based on MD simulations by Netz and co-workers, and we provide an estimate from our experimental data here for the various pH values investigated.
+Additionally, we found the flip in net orientation of the Stern layer waters mimics the flip in sign of this remaining potential contribution, suggesting a relation.

+Our findings underscore the importance of properly accounting for the $\chi^{(3)}$ contribution in the analysis of the vibrational lineshapes provided by second-order spectroscopic studies of charged aqueous interfaces.
 The method presented here, in which SFG and SHG spectroscopy are paired, is proposed as a clear path to take.
 Taken together, our results provide the first vibrational Stern layer spectra of the silica/water interface over a wide pH range at controlled ionic strength.
-Moreover, they indicate an important role of non-Coulombic contributions to the total potential drop across the oxide/water interface, accounting for greater than half and more, depending on pH.
+Moreover, they indicate an important role of non-GCS contributions to the total potential drop across the oxide/water interface, accounting for greater than half and more, depending on pH.
 Our analysis may be applied to many charged surface/aqueous interfaces to spectrally separate the Stern and diffuse layers given the appropriate complex spectra are available for reference.